King Henry VIII reigned for 37 years. Queen Elizabeth I spent 44

 While Edward II's reign was blighted by military failures against Scotland, his son's lengthy rule will always be associated with military success in France.
 Edward came to the throne at the age of 14, was married at 15, and was a father at 18.

-After a successful campaign against the Scots he started the Hundred Years War when he declared himself the rightful King of France in 1337.
+After a successful campaign against the Scots, he started the Hundred Years War when he declared himself the rightful King of France in 1337.

 Edward's early reign proved that he was as adept at warfare as he was at brokering treaties.
-Later setbacks on the battlefield could not undo the reputation he had built up - admired in his lifetime, he is one of only five kings and queens of England to have ruled for over 50 years.
+Later setbacks on the battlefield could not undo the reputation he had built up - admired in his lifetime, he is one of only five kings and queens of England to have ruled for over 50 years

-When one pictures George III it is hard not to think of the sad, mad tragic figure depicted in the film The Madness of King George; running around royal gardens in his night-robe.
+When one pictures George III it is hard not to think of the sad, mad tragic figure depicted in the film The Madness of King George, running around royal gardens in his night-robe.

-While madness overshadowed the final decade of George's reign, he did achieve much.
-For instance, he was the first king of the United Kingdom - a title created in 1801.
+While mental illness overshadowed the final decade of George's reign, he did achieve much.
+He was the first king of the United Kingdom - a title created in 1801.

-George's personal life was far happier than his attempts to hang on to far-flung corners of his empire and he had a long and happy marriage to Charlotte of Mecklenburg (whom he first met on his wedding day).
-Together, the couple produced 15 children.
+George's personal life was far happier than his attempts to hang on to far-flung corners of his empire, and he had a long and happy marriage to Charlotte of Mecklenburg (whom he first met on his wedding day).

 Victoria joined the long line of kings and queens of England aged only 18 and presided over a golden age of English industrial expansion and economic progress.

-The turning point of her reign came when her beloved Prince Albert died at the age of just 42; Victoria wore black for the rest of her reign.
-Prime Minister Benjamin Disraeli persuaded the Queen to end a long period of mourning to resume her public duties - something she did with such courage that it restored the public's deep affection for her.
+After shutting herself away, Prime Minister Benjamin Disraeli persuaded the Queen to end a long period of mourning to resume her public duties - something she did with such courage that it restored the public's deep affection for her.

-Victoria recognised the limits of her powers but made full use of her influence to try to encourage her government to pursue peaceful policies at a time of great international change.
+Victoria recognised the limits of her powers, but made full use of her influence to try to encourage her government to pursue peaceful policies at a time of great international change.